Serg Bell: Career

-In 2000, Bell founded SWsoft, a privately held server automation and virtualization software company and the then-parent company of Parallels, Inc. and Acronis Inc.
+In 2000, Bell founded SWsoft, a privately held server automation and virtualization software company and the then-parent company of Parallels, Inc. and Acronis, Inc.

 Bell‘s family office is located in Luxembourg as Arici Lux Sarl.

 Acronis

 In 2001, Bell founded Acronis as a storage management business unit of SWsoft.
-In 2003, Acronis was re-organized as a separate entity focused on backup and data protection software.
+In 2003, Acronis was reorganized as a separate entity focused on backup and data protection software.
 In 2022 Acronis employs over 2,000 people worldwide, and its products are available in 26 languages in over 150 countries.

 Bell has served on the board of directors since 2002.
 From 2007 to 2011, he turned his focus on Parallels, acting as CEO of the company.
-During this time he also founded a pair of venture capital funds, Runa Capital and QWave Capital.
+During this time, he also founded a pair of venture capital funds, Runa Capital and QWave Capital.
 He returned as CEO of Acronis in May 2013, replacing former CEO Alex Pinchev.

 Chief Constructor & Founder & Executive Board Member of Acronis, SB previously served as Acronis’ Chief Executive Officer from 2013-2021.
 As of July 1, 2021, SB has stepped down as CEO of Acronis to focus on the company’s technology and research strategy as Chief Research Officer.

 Parallels, Inc.

-Parallels, Inc. was initially a server automation and virtualization software unit of SWsoft before it was spun off into as a separate entity and maintained its own distinct branding.
+Parallels, Inc. was initially a server automation and virtualization software unit of SWsoft before it was spun off into a separate entity and maintained its own distinct branding.
 In December 2007, SWsoft announced its plans to change its name to Parallels and ship both companies' products under the Parallels name.
 The merger was formalized in January 2008.
-From 2007 to 2013, Bell led the company as CEO, while remaining on the board of directors at Acronis.
+From 2007 to 2013, Bell led the company as CEO while remaining on the board of directors at Acronis.

-Bell stepped down as CEO and serves as the executive chairman of the board and chief architect of Parallels, Inc. The company has more than 900 employees across offices in North America, Europe, Australia and Asia and as of 2012 it had 5,000 customers and partners worldwide.
+Bell stepped down as CEO and serves as the executive chairman of the board and chief architect of Parallels, Inc. The company has more than 900 employees across offices in North America, Europe, Australia, and Asia, and as of 2012 it had 5,000 customers and partners worldwide.
 Odin Automation, a service automation platform company owned by Parallels and founded by Beloussov, was sold to Ingram Micro in December 2015.

 Runa Capital

-In August 2010, Bell co-founded Runa Capital.
-The $135 million technology venture capital firm that was created "to seek growth opportunities in the rapidly growing areas of the tech sector, with specific focus on cloud computing and other hosted services, virtualization and mobile applications."
-Since 2010, Runa Capital has invested in over 30 companies with a combined $10 billion in assets.
-Runa Capital's largest investment was a $10 million Series C funding round of Acumatica on November 18, 2013.
-The round was led together with Almaz Capital.
+Bell co-founded Runa Capital in 2010 together with university mates Dmitry Chikhachev and Ilya Zubarev.
+The three put in around $30 million in addition to capital raised from friends, family members, private investors, Goldman Sachs, UBS, etc. The firm invested in Europe and USA-based startups in the fields of deep tech, open-source software, machine learning, quantum computing, finance, education, and healthcare.
+By 2022, Runa Capital raised around $500 million for 4 funds and made over 100 early-stage investments.
+Bell was also the venture partner of Qwave, a quantum computing-focused venture fund, which effectively served as the "material science arm" of Runa Capital.

+Since 2013, Bell scaled down executive functions in Runa Capital to focus on Acronis.
+In 2023, he stepped down as the general partner and stopped his involvement with the firm.